 Working in the arts community for two decades, Lais-Tufenkian has organized exhibitions for emerging and established artists working in a variety of mediums and stylistic expressions including abstraction, figurative art, and representational art.
 Lais-Tufenkian curated exhibitions for Seta Manoukian, John Altoon, Vahe Berberian, Arthur Sarkissian, Aram Vartanov, Joanne Julian, just to name a few.
 Among the more substantial exhibitions curated by Lais-Tufenkian are the 2001 exhibition “Modern Icon: Contemporary Artists and the Legacy of the Armenian Illuminated Manuscript” at the Brand Library & Art Center, “Los Angeles Intersections” displaying the works of 6 women artists at the newly opened Cal State Northridge art galley, and co-curated “life100” in recognition of the centennial of the Armenian genocide at the Brand Library & Art Center.
 In 2010, she was invited to be on the Friends of Arshile Gorky committee during "Arshile Gorky: A Retrospective" the major exhibition surveying Gorky's work at MoCA.

 Following years of curating at various venues in Southern California, in 2015 Lais-Tufenkian established Tufenkian Fine Arts in the industrial neighborhood in Glendale where she organized 8 exhibitions.
 Additionally, during that year Tufenkian Fine Arts participated in the LA Art Show and the Palm Springs Fine Art Fair.
-Since October 2017, the current location has been open to all enthusiasts.
+The current location has been open since October 2017.

 216 S. Louise St.